equinix/terraform-provider-equinix/docs/resources/equinix_network_device.md

 If not specified, default will be INTERNET-ACCESS
 * `project_id` - (Optional) Unique Identifier for the project resource where the device is scoped to.If you leave it out, the device will be created under the default project id of your organization.
+* `diverse_device_id` - (Optional) Unique ID of an existing device.
+Use this field to let Equinix know if you want your new device to be in a different location from any existing virtual device.
+This field is only meaningful for single devices.

 ### Secondary Device